 - Egg and mayo (just a tad)

-For sandwiches, I also use unsalted butter or avocado to give the sandwich a little of the good fat.
+For sandwiches, I also use unsalted butter or avocado to give the sandwich a little of the good fat and sneak in a sprinkle of nutritional yeast and/or hemp seeds.

 Fruity Oat Slice